Hey Kids (Start Here)

 Dear Dr. Gottlieb,

-I talk a good game it’s true, but I think I think a better one.
-You, on the other hand seem to mean what you say and say what you think and so am terribly flattered by your analysis of my analysis, or, rather, your analysis of my analytical style.
-Allow me to say: right back at ya, but inverted.
-Somewhat.
-I’m not going to call your thought processes inherently ‘inductive’ because that would be terribly impolite science etiquette [personal aside: I forgive you, by the way, for dressing up my annotative laziness as inductive reasoning, that’s a very polite phraseology you’ve chosen—‘sloppy’ might be more accurate], but I will whip out and dust off the overused label of ‘intuitive’ to describe your jury-rigged levering of quantum mechanics into a Geophysics-shaped box.
+I won’t call your thought processes inherently “inductive” because that would be terribly impolite science etiquette [personal aside: I forgive you, by the way, for dressing up my annotative laziness as inductive reasoning, that’s very polite.
+“Sloppy” might be more accurate], but I’ll whip out and dust off the overused label of “intuitive” to describe your jury-rigged levering of quantum mechanics into a geophysics-shaped box.
 I very much enjoyed trying to follow your conceptual leaps, which are more interesting and wider than you make them out to be.
 To answer your question—you do not need to give up your academic pursuits.
 Going through your document took me days.
 My graduate students thought I’d died.
 [Accuracy aside: not actually true, but I did cancel a day of (mostly) superfluous meetings to go over the thing, plus the addition of, er, about four nights or so.
-I also needed to help myself out a little bit with Physical Chemistry: A Molecular Approach, so all things included, full disclosure, it took me about forty hours all told.
+I also needed to help myself by going back to my old friend Physical Chemistry: A Molecular Approach, so all things included, full disclosure, it took me about forty hours all told.
 We’ll round up to forty-two and that gives us a quantum mechanics annotation disparity of seven to one.
 I’d say you should stay in business.]

 Two.
 The epidemiology data are just—really depressing.